matomo-org/developer-documentation/docs/master/Piwik/IP.md

 - It is a **public static** method.
 - It accepts the following parameter(s):
     - `$ip`
-- _Returns:_ IP address in presentation format
+- _Returns:_ IP address in presentation format.
     - `string`

 ### `isIPv6()` <a name="isIPv6"></a>